Swimming with Alligators is not Allowed at Juniper Springs

 When to go

 You can visit the park any time of the year.
-Air temperatures in winter are cooler, but probably more comfortable for hiking and kayaking / canoeing.
-Water temperature at Juniper Springs is constant year around - 72 F / 22 C.
+Air temperatures in winter are cooler, but probably more comfortable for hiking and kayaking/canoeing.
+The water temperature at Juniper Springs is constant year around - 72 F / 22 C.

 Directions